Guide to Siquijor

 Getting around Siquijor

 You definitely need to rent a scooter to explore Siquijor.
-Here are your options:
+Here are options for renting a scooter:

 Renting a scooter at Siquijor Port: If you’re comfortable driving a scooter with all your gear, I would highly recommend this option.
 When you arrive at Siquijor Port, there will be several scooter rental shops right at the port.
 The cost is 350php/day ($6), and you can usually negotiate the price down for a longer rental (such as 5+ days).
 If you’re staying in San Juan, the drive from Siquijor Port to town is about 20 minutes.